-Chocolate Salame Recipe
+Chocolate Salame Recipe from Italy

 The chocolate salame is a traditional Italian recipe usually made for kids but loved by everyone: it’s a mix of cookies and chocolate, covered in powder sugar and cut into slices.
 To impress, it’s sometimes tied like a proper salame with string.